openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 For data archiving, the following information needs to be compiled:

--   A database of the sample data collected by the interpreters including:
+-   A database of the sample data collected by the interpreters, including:

     -   The geographical coordinates in define coordinate or projection system.
     -   The unique identification code for each sample unit.